Armed Forces chiefs pay tribute at National War Memorial in Delhi on Army Day | Law-Order

 - India

 Army Chief General MM Naravane, Air Force Chief Air Chief Marshal VR Chaudhari, and Navy Chief Admiral R Hari Kumar on Saturday paid their obeisance at the National War Memorial in Delhi to mark Army Day.
-The armed forces chiefs also laid a wreath at the war memorial.
+The armed forces chiefs also laid wreaths at the war memorial.

 Meanwhile, taking to Twitter, Prime Minister Narendra Modi and President Ram Nath Kovind extended their greetings on Army day.
 "Indian Army personnel serve in hostile terrains and are at the forefront of helping fellow citizens during a humanitarian crisis, including natural disasters.
 India is proud of the stellar contribution of the Army in Peacekeeping Missions overseas as well," PM Modi tweeted.